huggingface/hub-docs/docs/hub/security-gpg.md

 Copy & paste the output of the `gpg --export` command in the text area and click on **Add Key**.

-4. Congratulations ! 🎉 You've just added a GPG key to your account !
+4. Congratulations! 🎉  You've just added a GPG key to your account!

 ## Configure git to sign your commits with GPG